dell/PyU4V/docs/source/index.rst

     has been dropped since January 1st 2020.

 .. note::
-    PyU4V version 10.2.x is compatible with scripts written for PyU4V versions
+    PyU4V version {version} is compatible with scripts written for PyU4V versions
     >= 9.2.
 Please ensure to check change log to ensure that you are not using functions that have been marked as depreciated.